anupriyapoddar/FinTrackr/README.md

 👉 Use Swagger UI to:

-- ❌ Scattered financial records
+- Authenticate user
-- ❌ Lack of centralized tracking
+- Create transactions
-- ❌ No real-time insights
+- View analytics

 ---